Hancock’s signature in the Declaration of Independence

 Another myth reinforced by the Trumbull’s painting of the Declaration of Independence which is now located in the United States Capitol rotunda is that the declaration was signed by all delegates on July 4, 1776.
 The fact is that signing started August 2 and was not completed until late November.
 Perhaps the delay was due to the fact that putting their names on the document the delegates essentially signed their death warrants.
 There was no greater treason than declaring independence from the King.
 The fact that this did not deter Hancock from putting the biggest signature on the document testifies to his bravery and his unshaken belief that the independence will prevail.

 Modern techniques applied to analysis of John Hancock’s handwriting can reveal few more interesting details.
 The ornate elements at the end and especially underneath the name indicate the desire to draw attention to himself and to make a big impression.
 This would be consistent with what we know about Hancock’s personality.
-Even his best friend John Adams was known to be critical of Hancock conspicuous lifestyle.
+Even his best friend Samuel Adams was known to be critical of Hancock conspicuous lifestyle.
 Looking carefully at the signature one may notice another interesting point – the handwriting baseline is not horizontal, instead the letters tend to rise toward end of the line.
 This pattern is also evident in other samples of Hancock’s handwriting.
 This may suggest a flair for the dramatics as if the person is trying to raise his intonation in theatrical manner.
 Regardless of whether you believe these suppositions or not “John Hancock” remains one of the most recognized autographs in the word.